bigdawgbank/ie-bank/docs/CloudArchitect.md

 ---

-This document provides a comprehensive overview of the environment design and configuration for each Azure service in the development, UAT, and production environments.
-It ensures that all team members are aligned and aware of the infrastructure setup and deployment processes.
+Here we've showcased BigDawgBanks' environment design and configuration for each Azure service in the development, UAT, and production environments.
+It ensures that all our team members are aligned and aware of the infrastructure setup and deployment processes.

 ## Well-Architected Framework Design